Dan Jørgensen: Minister of Climate, Energy and Public Utilities (2019–2022)

-Minister for Development Cooperation and Global Climate Policy (2022–)
+Minister for Development Cooperation and Global Climate Policy (2022–2024)

 With the formation of a new coalition government after the November 2022 general election, Jørgensen was appointed Minister for Development Cooperation and Global Climate Policy.

 As minister for global climate policy, Jørgensen has played a prominent role in the UN's annual climate summits.
 Already as climate minister, Jørgensen launched the 'Copenhagen Climate Ministerial', which three years in a row has brought together ministers from all over the world to start the process towards the annual climate summit.

 Jørgensen is also one of the architects behind the 'Beyond Oil and Gas Alliance' (BOGA), which Denmark together with Costa Rica launched at COP 26 in 2021.
 The alliance has brought together a number of national and subnational governments, all of which have set an end date for oil and gas production.

 The following year, Denmark helped launch the offshore wind alliance 'Global Offshore Wind Alliance' (GOWA), which aims to secure a minimum of 380 gigawatts of offshore wind globally in 2030 and 2000 gigawatts in 2050.

+On 16 May 2023, Jørgensen joined the Advisory Board of the Global Center on Adaptation.

 During COP 28 in Dubai in December 2023, together with Barbara Creecy from South Africa, he was appointed to facilitate the negotiations for the so-called 'global stocktake'.
 The summit ended with a declaration that the world must move away from oil, coal and gas.
 It was the third year in a row that Jørgensen had a prominent role in connection with the COP negotiations.

 Jørgensen has also been involved in the reconstruction of Ukraine, among other things through Denmark's partnership with the city of Mykolaiv.
 On 29 May 2024, he was awarded the Ukrainian Order of Merit of the first degree by President Volodymyr Zelenskyy.

+European Commissioner for Energy and Housing (2024–present)

 In late August 2024, the Danish government announced him as their European Commissioner nominee.
+On 1 December 2024 he was appointed European Commissioner for Energy and Housing in the second Von der Leyen Commission.